kelapure/FizzBuzz/README.md

  2. ~~Create Implementation class that solves the problem~~
  3. ~~Create JAX-RS web service that responds to a front end UI~~
  4. ~~Create a maven/gradle build to build a war file~~
- 5. Push the webservice jar using Cloud Foundry
+ 5. Push the webservice jar to Pivotal WebServices
     - Fork the Java Buildpack to support Java 8
     - cf push using the -b option to point to the forked buildpack
  6. Delivery pipeline for promotion from staging to production